joshghent/blog/src/blog/posts/repowarden/index.md

 ## Why I built it

-Most of the burden of maintaining my projects falls into a few catagories:
+Most of the burden of maintaining my projects falls into a few categories:

 - Death by dependabot PR's that stack up
 - Test coverage falls behind changes so there are gaps I'm not quite aware of
-- Repetitive cleanup tasks never make it into sprints
+- Repetitive clean up tasks never make it into sprints
 - General bug fixes, QoL improvements etc.

 I wanted something that is like a "dev in a box".
 Sure I could boot up claude code in each of these projects, but that's a huge chore.
 This is completely automated, like another member of staff.